Long Island Accidents Involving Cellphones

 In the state of New York, which includes Long Island, there are prohibitions against using a mobile phone while operating a vehicle.
 That would include anything which requires a person using their hands, like using the phone.
 That is a traffic violation.

 To better understand the role of cell phones in Long Island accidents, it is important to contact an attorney immediately.
-If you have been injured due to another’s distracted driving, a Long Island car accident lawyer can build a claim to help produce a successful recovery on your behalf.
+If you have been injured due to another’s distracted driving, a car accident attorney can build a claim to help produce a successful recovery on your behalf.

 What is not allowed is using a person’s hands while driving to operate a phone, including texting.
 That would mean using anything that requires the person’s hands and fingers to be off the steering wheel.
 What is allowed is a hands-free phone system, which most cars have.

 If a person has that, it is permissible.
-This helps to prevent car accidents involving cell phones in Long Island.
+A hands-free phone system helps to prevent car accidents in Long Island.

 The laws apply to novice drivers and to experienced drivers as well.
 They cannot use cellphones while driving, because it requires the use of their hands, whether a novice or experienced.